 Frequently asked questions

-The deadlines for both the DPhil in Pharmacology and the MSc(Res) in Pharmacology are 11 January 2019 and 1 March 2019, although later applications may be considered if places are available.
+The deadline for both the DPhil in Pharmacology and the MSc(Res) in Pharmacology is Friday 8 January 2021, although later applications may be considered if places are available.

 A minimum of an upper second-class undergraduate degree (or equivalent for non-UK students) primarily in a biological or chemical science, but applications from high-calibre candidates with mathematical and physical science backgrounds would be welcomed.

 English is the language of instruction for all programmes offered at Oxford and it is mandatory that all theses or examination papers are written in English.
 The University has approved both a standard and a higher level of required ability in English and departments may select which is most appropriate for the individual research programme of study concerned.

 For the DPhil in Pharmacology, the standard level of required English is mandatory.
 If your first language is not English, you must supply suitable evidence (an original certificate that is not more than two years old and issued by the responsible body) that you have reached the relevant standard before you may be offered a place.

 You should nominate referees who can provide an informed view of your academic ability and suitability for your chosen programme of study.
 The University will accept professional references, if these are relevant to the programme of study, but personal references, such as those from family and friends, are not acceptable.